Lei Wu Sells 44,000 Shares of GigaCloud Technology Inc. (NASDAQ:GCT) Stock

-GigaCloud Technology Inc. (NASDAQ:GCT – Get Free Report) CEO Lei Wu sold 44,000 shares of the stock in a transaction dated Friday, April 26th.
-The stock was sold at an average price of $35.89, for a total value of $1,579,160.00.
-Following the sale, the chief executive officer now owns 797,816 shares of the company’s stock, valued at $28,633,616.24.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+GigaCloud Technology Inc. (NASDAQ:GCT – Get Free Report) CEO Lei Wu sold 44,000 shares of the company’s stock in a transaction dated Tuesday, April 30th.
+The shares were sold at an average price of $31.87, for a total transaction of $1,402,280.00.
+Following the completion of the transaction, the chief executive officer now directly owns 709,816 shares in the company, valued at approximately $22,621,835.92.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.

 Lei Wu also recently made the following trade(s):